 The 2016 W.D.
 Borrie Prize for the best student paper on a population-related topic is now open.
-Students of demography and population studies, enrolled in an Australian or New Zealand tertiary institution in 2016, are invited to submit an entry for the Borrie Prize by 24 February 2017.
+Students of demography and population studies, enrolled in an Australian or New Zealand tertiary institution in 2016, are invited to submit an entry for the Borrie Prize.
+The deadline for entries has been extended to Friday 3 March 2017.
 There are three prize categories:

 a).
 Undergraduate ($500 and a certificate)

 b).
 Honours / Masters / GradDip ($600 and a certificate)

 Papers can be on any population-related topic of the student's choice.
 There is no set word limit.
 However, papers will usually be 2,000-6,000 words, about the same length as a journal article.
 Excessively long entries are discouraged.

 HISTORY OF THE W.D.
 BORRIE PRIZE